async-aws/aws/docs/contribute/website.md

 ## Writing documentation

-Writing documentation to the website in not more complex than it normally is.
-Making changes to the Markdown files in `./docs` is everything one need to do.
+Writing documentation for the website is no more complex than usual.
+Making changes to the Markdown files in `./docs` is all one needs to do.

-If a new file is created and it should be in the website's sidebar menu, then remember to update `./couscous.yml`.
+If a new file is created and should appear in the website's sidebar menu, remember to update `./couscous.yml`.

 Here are some guidelines that are helpful when writing good documentation: